curtislow777/nerds/README.md

 Content

-- The text for all the website pages is done by both Dhilsha and Curtis, while for Homepage and Modules Pages, some informations is taken from Politemall from that certain modules.
+- The text for all the website pages is done by both Dhilsha and Curtis.

+- Homepage and Modules Pages, some informations is taken from Politemall from that certain modules.

 ## Media